andyatkinson/andyatkinson.github.io/_posts/2025-05-17-postgres-short-alphanumeric-public-id.md

  096WV
 ```

 This type of identifier could be used in a variety of ways.
-For example, identifying transactions or reservations in a system, where having short identifiers helps users read and share them.
+For example, a short identifier for transactions or reservations that are unique, help users read and share them in verbal and written communications more easily compared with values in a UUID or GUID format.

 In database design, we have natural keys and surrogate keys as options to identify our rows.

-Here we're using a surrogate `integer` type key, we'll call it `id`.
-We'll call this additional identifier `public_id`, intended more for humans, and still use the `id` `integer` primary key internally, for example for connecting it to foreign key columns on other tables.
+For this identifier, we will start from standard surrogate `integer` primary keys, we'll call it `id`.
+The `id` `integer` primary key can still be used internally for example for foreign key columns on other tables.

 The `public_id` is short both to minimize space and speed up access, but more so for ease of use by people to read and share the value.